knstl/konstellation/README.md

 This is just designed for local testing/CI - do not use these scripts in production.
 Very likely you will assign tokens to accounts whose mnemonics are public on github.

 #### Setup
+Omit KEY_NAME, KEY_PASSWORD, KEY_MNEMONIC if you want to create new identity
 ```
 docker volume rm -f knstld_data
 IMAGE="kirdb/knstld:0.2.0" KEY_PASSWORD="..."
 KEY_NAME="..."
 KEY_MNEMONIC="..." ./docker/start.sh setup vol